misterr-labs/eqsnode-installer-script/README.md

 #### Note: usign '--copy-blockchain no' will dramatically increase the installation time when installing multiple nodes

 ### Avoid repeated manual password input for service node users
 #### In case you install multiple nodes with the --nodes option, it can be annoying to input password and re-passwords many times.
-To avoid this, use below command to set one password a single time and all newly created service node users will use this one password.
+To avoid this, use below command to set one password a single time and all newly created service node users will use this one password (stored encrypted).

 `bash install.sh --one-passwd-file`